 There is a limit to how many logical unit numbers (LUNs) can access the logical drives on a single storage subsystem.
-The maximum number of logical drives that a FAStT storage subsystem supported with firmware version 5.3x.xx.xx may have depends on the model of the FAStT storage subsystem.
-Table 12 and Table 13 indicate drive limitations on storage subsystems by model type.
+The maximum number of logical drives that a FAStT storage subsystem with firmware version 5.3x.xx.xx can have depends on the model of the FAStT storage subsystem.
+Table 13 and Table 14 indicate drive limitations on storage subsystems by model type.

-Table 12.
-Logical drives without the Remote Mirror Option enabled
+Table 13.
+Logical drives without the Remote Mirror option enabled